david

 Is heroin a hard drug or a soft drug? -

 I hope you can see the contradictions here.
-The concepts of 'hard' or 'soft' drugs
+The concepts of 'hard' or 'soft' drugs are very artificial.
+Their meaning (i.e. lots/little -

 Does hard/soft refer to the addictiveness of a drug?
-Does it refer to the health
+Does it refer to the health consequences of drug use?
+If so, tobacco must be at or near the top -

 Does it refer to the social consequences of drug taking?
 If so, booze must be counted as the 'hardest' drug, so why does the government allow hard drugs in the form of alcohol to be sold openly?

-We believe that all drugs are just that -
+I believe that all drugs are just that -

-is easy for an individual to justify his or her drug use by saying -
+I don't believe there are any exceptions to this and we feel that the artificial distinction of 'hard' or 'soft' drugs is one that is best avoided.
+Otherwise, it is easy for an individual to justify his or her drug use by saying -

 Is It True That Cannabis Is Safer to Use than Alcohol?